chainpoint/chainpoint-gateway/README.md

 ### I'm still experiencing Node Registration problems, what can I do?

 If you are experiencing persistent registration issues, try following the steps towards re-initializing your node which will result in a new Ethereum Hot Wallet that you can use to attempt to register onto the Chainpoint Network

-## Usage Tokens

-### How do I acquire a Usage Token for my Node?

-The acquisition of Usage Tokens is an automated process that begins once your Chainpoint Node has been fully bootstrapped and started.
-There is a cost associated in purchasing Usage Tokens so make sure that your Node's Ethereum Hot Wallet has enough \$TKNs to cover the purchase cost.

-### What happens when my Node's Usage Token runs out of Credit(s)?

-The Node will automatically identify when its Usage Token has expired and will trigger an automatic process to purchase a new Usage Token.
-Please make sure that your Node's Ethereum hot wallet has a sufficient amount of \$TKNs to cover the purchase cost.

 ## License